Grandma Lucy’s Valor Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Grandma Lucy’s Valor Dog Food looks like an above-average dry product.
+Based on its ingredient panel, Grandma Lucy’s Valor looks like an above-average dry product.

 As a group, the brand features an average protein content of 32% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 42% for the overall product line.